Optimize Low Traffic Ports Based on Historical Traffic Patterns

 - Sufficient historical telemetry exists to establish a predictable pattern.

-The recommendation service executes once per day.
-Each execution uses historical per-port traffic telemetry and the configuration data available at the time of execution.
+The recommendation service runs once per day at around 3 AM UTC.
+Each run uses historical per-port traffic telemetry and the configuration data available at the time.
 The Recommendation tab displays the most recently generated results for the device.

-Changes to port states, traffic patterns, or threshold configurations that occur outside the current execution window are reflected in recommendations after the next execution cycle.
+Changes to port states, traffic patterns, or threshold configurations that occur outside the current run window are reflected in recommendations after the next run.

-Use the Per-Port Peak / Off-Peak Traffic Patterns heatmap on the Device-Level Energy dashboard to view traffic patterns for all ports.
+Use the Per-Port Peak / Off-Peak Traffic Patterns heatmap available on the Device-Level Sustainability dashboard to view traffic patterns for all ports.

-The Recommendation tab will appear empty, if no safe or meaningful recommendations or power saving actions were identified based on the latest device telemetry.
+The Recommendation tab appears empty, if no safe or meaningful recommendations or power saving actions were identified based on the latest device telemetry.

 To view underutilized ports and review the recommended actions: